ngandrass/moodle-local_archiving/docs/dev/components/archiving-manager.md

 ## Details

+Archiving is done using archive jobs.
+One such archive job is created every time archiving of a single activity is requested.
+Each archive job goes through [several stages](../api/archive-job-states.md) and is processed asynchronously by the Moodle cron worker as a set of ad-hoc tasks.
+Once an archiving job is finished, its artifacts can be downloaded via the web interface of the archiving subsystem.

 ### Archive Job Flow

 The following sequence diagram illustrated the basic information flow of a successful archiving job.